CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ![shorthand image](assets/revised-split/oud,out,ount,ount-r20.jpg){: .rev}\
 Revised: cloud, clout, aloud, route, astound, hound, account, recount\
-Words which may clash: mound / mount, round / rout
+Words which may clash: mound / mount, round / rout\
+Clarey wrote `klou` for cloud.
+I suspect he did it because it's easier to write, and, if he comes from a phonetic system it makes no difference, but he forgot to mention it as a rule.

 Revised warns about the clash, but doesn't say how to deal with it.
 Keeping the extra letters will probably work.
 (Cricket)

 Note the final E in route.

-xxx cloud?
-That's a G, not a C

 There are examples of this in the Supplement, but it isn't listed as a rule.
 It is listed as a rule in Teaching 1.